The Bank Hospital

 The Bank Hospital also known as The Bank of Ghana Hospital is a hospital in Ghana completed in 2017.
 The hospital is located at Cantonment in Accra.
 As of November 2019, the hospital had been left empty for 2 years after completion, in a deteriorating state, after the New Patriotic Party assumed office in 2017 and claimed to be making an audit on the facilities to ensure value for money.

+services

+Bank hospital offer various services which includes;